 The solution?
-Having a virtual credit card for your small business.
-Here’s why you should get one, how to land instant online approval for it and how to get a card for free.
+Getting a virtual credit card for your small business.
+Here’s why you should get one and our choices for the top virtual cards for your business.
+We’ll also go through how to land instant approval for a virtual credit card and how to get a free online credit card.

-Virtual credit cards, used for online shopping, combines aspects of a typical credit card with digital banking options.
+An online virtual credit card offers added security for online commerce transactions, combining aspects of a typical credit card with digital banking options.

-A virtual credit card is convenient because you no longer need to be in actual possession of it.
-You access it from a protected format on your electronic device.
+A virtual credit card is more convenient because you don’t have to have a physical card to complete an online purchase.
+You access virtual cards for your business from a protected format on an electronic device.

 In addition, you can: